-I was born in Germany where I got my degree in Physical Education, German, and English as a foreign language and a Master's degree In Education at the Johann Wolfgang Goethe University in Frankfurt.
+I was born and raised in Frankfurt, Germany where I got my degree in Physical Education, German, and English as a foreign language and a Master's degree In Education at the Johann Wolfgang Goethe University in Frankfurt.
 I also hold a Montessori Teaching Credential.
 I worked as a Montessori teacher in Marin County for ten years.
 Additionally, I worked with an occupational therapist helping children with gross motor and sensory integration deficits.
 I am trained in the Orton Gillingham Reading Approach and learned to teach math with the Making Math Real method and Montessori Math Program, both structured multi-sensory learning methods.
 I am a certified Pace provider, a processing and cognitive skills enhancement program.
 For the past nine years, I have been working as a Movement teacher at the local public elementary school in Half Moon Bay.
 In my free time, I enjoy doing yoga, swimming, biking, hiking, and dancing.

 I have become not only an advocate for my son, his “special needs”, and his individual learning path, but have made it my passion to become a specialist in the area of learning differences.
 My goal is to help children and their families find ways to succeed in school and life.
 In my opinion, processing and cognitive skills enhancement is the most holistic approach and the only one that actually looks at the root causes of learning challenges and helps children overcome them.